StalJo/Experimental-Psychology-Lab-OL/README.md

-# Publication-Lab-List

-Sure, I'll draft a README file for your script.
-This README will outline what the script does, its dependencies, how to set it up, and how to use it.

----

 # PubMed Author Analyzer

 This Python script provides a convenient way to search for scientific articles on PubMed based on a specific search term, extract author details from those articles, and then save this information into a CSV file.
 The script gathers data such as the author's name, their publication count, and their affiliations.